This list was updated on 6/22/2020 at 10:32 PM

 “The court hopes to begin hearing law and motion matters sometime in June; however, with these uncertain times, hearings will be held in a manner designed to ensure the public health and safety of our staff, the litigants, the attorneys and the public.”

 Imperial County Superior Court: Effective May 11, the court added family law matters to the criminal and misdemeanor cases, juvenile hearings, and some civil and probate matters that are being heard remotely.
-Brawley and Winterhaven courthouses remain closed to the public.
+Brawley and Winterhaven courthouses were closed to the public.
 No jury trials are taking place although summonses for future proceedings are being sent.
 Amendments to local rules are being posted here.

 The chief justice issued a third emergency order for the court on May 18.